 Posted on Thursday, November 22nd, 2012

-We are doing everything we can to discourage released great bustards from moving south in winter, as they do in the Russian source population, because it does not help their survival chances.
-They are released in areas of ideal habitat, with ample natural food.
+We are doing everything we can to discourage released great bustards from moving south in winter, unhealthy as they do in the Russian source population, information pills because it does not help their survival chances.
+They are released in areas of ideal habitat, more about with ample natural food.
 This year we have provided supplementary food using our ‘bustard’ rearing suits.
 The presence of a resident adult population is also a strong attraction.
 These things in combination seem to be working – this year almost every released bird remains around its release site.

 Google map showing the locations in which bustards have been recorded in France